wellcomecollection/terraform-aws-sqs/README.md

 *   An IAM policy that lets you read from the queue
 *   Subscriptions from SNS topics to the queue

+You can also use the `autoscaling` module to trigger actions based on the size of the queue.

 ## Usage